SAP/project-foxhound/README.md

 ```
 The installer can then be found under "obj-tf-release\dist\install\sea\".

-If you need a OSX DMG package follow up with
+If you need an ubuntu zip package follow up with
 ```bash
 ./mach package
 ```